simov/grant/README.md

 ## Connect: OpenID Connect

-The `openid` scope is required, and the `nonce` is optional but recommended:
+The `openid` scope is required, and generating a random `nonce` string is optional but recommended:

 ```json
 {